SystemsApproach/private5g/software/start.rst

    $ helm repo list
    $ helm list --namespace kube-system

-The first reports whether the specified set of Kubernetes namespaces are operational; the second shows the known set of repos you are pulling charts from; and the third shows the version numbers of the charts currently deployed in the ``kube-system`` namespace.
+The first reports the set of Kubernetes namespaces currently running;
+the second shows the known set of repos you are pulling charts from;
+and the third shows the version numbers of the charts currently deployed in the ``kube-system`` namespace.

 If you are not familiar with ``kubectl`` (the CLI for Kubernetes), we recommend that you start with `Kubernetes Tutorial